ackama/dpc-user-management-module/README.md

 If your custom module is in a separate git repo then you can clone into that dir and that will also be fine.

+You will also need to uncomment the appropriate lines in the `docker-compose.yml` file

 ### Access to dependencies on your host

 Composer and docker-compose are configured so dependencies are installed into the project